 Every other year, the prize leaves Tate Britain and is presented at a venue outside London.
 Four of the most exciting artists working right now are shortlisted to win the prize based on an outstanding exhibition that has taken place in the previous year.

-This year’s shortlisted artists, who were announced today at Tate Britain, are:
+This year’s shortlisted artists, are:

 LAWRENCE ABU HAMDAN